wrex/rexs.tips/content/en/blog/guitar/docsify-for-library.md

 Into what you see above.

-{{< alert color="info" >}}
-The color coding in the sample markdown is from a "syntax highlighter," and is similar to what I see in my text editor as I compose markdown source.
+> Note that the color coding in the sample markdown is from a "syntax highlighter," and is
+> similar to what I see in my text editor as I compose markdown source.
-{{< /alert >}}

 ## Git for revision control

-Anyone who's ever used any sort of "source code control system" to write software has probably heard of [git](https://git-scm.com).
+Anyone who's ever used any sort of "source code control system" to write software is probably familiar with [git](https://git-scm.com).

-Writing things down helps me compose my thoughts, but I'm absolutely incapable of getting things right on the first try.
+Writing things down helps me compose my thoughts, but like most people I suspect, I'm absolutely incapable of getting things right on the first try.
 I invariably need to revise, rewrite, and make changes throughout the process.

+> Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler's heart, kill your darlings.”
+>
+> &mdash; Stephen King

+Personally, I'd never be able to "kill kill my darlings without a way to squirrel away copies of every single draft I ever compose.
+[Git](https://git-scm.com) lets me do just that.

-It's incredibly _liberating_ to simply save your work prior to making even drastic revisions or deletions, _completely confident that you can recover (or simply review) the previous content at any time_.
+It's incredibly _liberating_ to easily track and save any revision you wish, from just a few words to drastic wholesale revisions and reorganizations of an entire site.
+It provides _complete confident that you can recover (or simply review) all previous content_.

 Unlike older revision control tools, [Git](https://git-scm.com) was designed for offline and disconnected use.
 You can make changes _and track revisions_ to your